xoofx/Varena/doc/readme.md

 buffer.Protect(VirtualMemoryFlags.ReadWrite);
 ```

 This method changes the protection of the entire committed memory.
+Using `VirtualMemoryFlags.None` disallow any read or write access to the committed memory.

 ### Reset